akhodakivskiy/VimFx/documentation/shortcuts.md

 All of VimFx’s keyboard shortcuts can be customized in VimFx’s settings page in the Add-ons Manager.
 Doing so is really easy.
 You get far just by looking at the defaults and trying things out.
 If not, read on.

+In VimFx’s Keyboard Shortcuts help dialog (which can be opened by pressing `?`) you can click any command to open VimFx’s settings page in the Add-ons Manager and automatically select the text input for that command.
+Tip: Use the `zF` command to click without using the mouse.

 ## Key notation